webmastersmith/notes/Git/Git.md

 - https://github.com/UnseenWizzard/git_training
 - centralized is the other way of doing version control. -centralized database, everyone pulls from one database.
 - more control over who can change what.
-- git is distrubted design system for version control -each person has a complete copy of git.
+- git is distributed design system for version control -each person has a complete copy of git.
-- everybody has a copy of the database and sycronized it when back online.
+- everybody has a copy of the database and synchronized it when back online.
 - more trust on each individual because anyone can change something
 - branching and merging are fast.
 - advantages: database goes down, everyone can still operate.